csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 }
 ```

-* If we change the second argument from "num < 10" to "num < 55", the loop would run 55 times instead of 10 times.
+* If we change the second argument from "num < 10" to "num < 55", the loop will run 55 times instead of 10 times.
 ```javascript
 for (var num = 0; num < 55; num++) {
   // The first time through num equals 0.